 Unlike Chase, Discover announces its full year of bonus categories in advance.
-Here are the Discover it® Cash Back bonus categories for 2020:
+Here are the Discover it® Cash Back bonus categories for 2021:

-- July– September 2020: Restaurants and PayPal
+- July–Sept.
+2021: Restaurants and PayPal

-- October – December 2020: Amazon.com, Target.com and Walmart.com
+- Oct.–Dec.
+2021: Amazon.com, Target.com and Walmart.com

 There’s one more thing you need to know about the Discover it Cash Back: Discover’s Cashback Match program will match all of the cash back you earn during your first year as a cardholder.
 If you max out your bonus category spending and earn $75 cash back per quarter for the entire year, Discover will match your $300 with another $300 in cash back rewards.

-How to redeem rewards with Chase Freedom
+How to redeem rewards with Freedom Flex

 The bottom line

-The Chase Freedom card is a great cash back option for you if you have good to excellent credit and use your card to do shopping in a variety of places.
+The Freedom Flex is a stellar cash back option if you have good to excellent credit and use your card to do shopping in a variety of places.
 For further information on the ideal cash back card for you, check out Bankrate’s picks for the best cash back credit cards in 2021.